 Crop rotation by plant family is perhaps the most traditional way to rotate crops though it can be difficult in a small garden of just one or two beds.
 In the plant family rotation, crops from the same family are not planted in the same spot any more often than every three years.

-Crop rotation by family not only maintains soil fertility but also is the best way to avoid attacks by pests and diseases; specific pests and diseases tend to attack plants from the same family.
+Crop rotation by plant family not only maintains soil fertility but also is the best way to avoid attacks by pests and diseases; specific pests and diseases tend to attack plants from the same family.
 By rotating plant families, pests are not easily able to find the plants they want to attack.

-The notable vegetable plant families are:
+Notable vegetable plant families

 - Squash family: cucumber, zucchini, winter squash, melons (heavy feeders)